serengil/deepface/README.md

 ## Citation

 Please cite deepface in your publications if it helps your research.
-Here are its BibTeX entries:
+Here are BibTeX entries:

 ```BibTeX
 @inproceedings{serengil2020lightface,